nsmsn/dotcom/src/slash/accessibility.md

 ## Share Feedback

 I am personally committed to educating myself on digital accessibility, sharing what I learn, and putting it into practice.
 That said, if you encounter any difficulty using my site, please let me know!
-You may <a href="mailto:nick@nicksimson.com">email me directly</a>.
+You may [file an issue on GitHub](https://github.com/nsmsn/dotcom/issues) or <a href="mailto:nick@nicksimson.com">email me directly</a>.
 I take these issues very seriously and welcome your feedback and suggestions.

 <small>This page is heavily influenced by (and borrows liberally from) statements by <a href="https://ericwbailey.website/accessibility-statement/">Eric Bailey</a>, <a href="https://cariefisher.com/accessibility/">Carie Fisher</a>, <a href="https://ethanmarcotte.com/accessibility/">Ethan Marcotte</a>, and <a href="https://marcysutton.com/accessibility/">Marcy Sutton</a>.
 You should check out their work and writing.</small>